-The plugin’ looks haven’t changed but they didn’t need to.
-They look amazing.
-It’s clean, realistic, bright and you can tell they put work into it.
+The plugin’ looks haven’t changed much but they didn’t need to.
+It looks clean, realistic, bright and you can tell they put work into it.
 Ignite Amps plugins are based on real products they have designed and built in hardware form and the looks are always authentic.
 The GUI is simple, effective and the controls while simplistic, all have huge impact on the tone.
 The GUI has a few upgrades with the new preset management system.

 The first channel is your clean to gritty channel.
 To my ears, this channel has very much improved.
 There’s a warmth to things that wasn’t there before and the note response feels better as well.
 The first channel was a weakness for me in the first version of the plugin.
 It felt a little cold at times whereas the first channel in the Emissary 2.0 floors me.
 The gain is more useful and more versatile.